GHOSTWORKS MARINE, INC.

 The CPRA prohibits a business from discriminating against California residents for exercising the rights outlined above.
 We will not discriminate against you for submitting such requests by:

-Suggesting a different price or quality of goods or services will apply if rights are
+- Suggesting a different price or quality of goods or services will apply if rights are exercised.

 No Financial Incentive